 4. Application Exploit Attacks

-This kind of attack target application vulnerabilities that take over or manipulate an application to cause a server or OS malfunction.
-Most common of them are SQL injection, cookie poisoning, and cross-site scripting
+The Application Exploit attacks target application vulnerabilities that take over or manipulate an application to cause a server or OS malfunction.
+The most common are SQL injection, cookie poisoning, and cross-site scripting.

-There are methods that can be employed at the network level to detect and block illegitimate traffic.
-Most modern networking hardware has specialized hardware accompanied by software that can detect and filter the traffic.
+Also, employing some methods at the network level can help detect and block illegitimate traffic.
+Modern networking hardware has specialized hardware accompanied by software that can detect and filter the traffic.

 Switches and Routers

-One of the reasons why we, at Cloudways, have partnered up with DigitalOcean, Amazon, Vultr, Google, and Kyup that their data centers are fully maintained and equipped with intelligent hardware running the latest software.
-With no additional cost to its clients, Cloudways provides DDoS prevention at its networking core.
+One of the reasons Cloudways has partnered up with Cloudflare CDN and industry-leading cloud infrastructures DigitalOcean, AWS, Vultr, Google Cloud, and Linode is that their data centers are fully maintained and equipped with smart hardware running the latest software.

 Intrusion Prevention Systems (IPS)